ExeQuantCode/RAFFLE/docs/source/tutorials/quick_guide.rst

 Iterative structure search
 --------------------------

-Here is an example of how to run an iterative structure search with RAFFLE.
+Here is an example of how to run an iterative structure search with RAFFLE and check for convergence.

 .. code-block:: python